Brogandaisy/novelnest/README.md

         return Book.objects.none()

 ## View book details (author, title, and reviews)
 Individual book pages dynamically pull data using Django views.
-The details are displayed using Bootstrap components like tables or cards for a structured and polished look.
+It also includes the books reviews, and shows a review form to write a review but only to logged-in users who meet certain conditions (e.g., the book they have uploaded is marked as "Completed" or they search a book which wasn't uploaded by them).

+          class BookDetailView(DetailView):
+    model = Book
+    template_name = "books/book_detail.html"

+    def get_context_data(self, **kwargs):
+        context = super().get_context_data(**kwargs)
+        context["reviews"] = self.object.reviews.all()  # Fetch all reviews for the book

+        if self.request.user.is_authenticated:
+            # Only show the review form to logged-in users
+            if self.object.status == "Completed" or self.object.added_by != self.request.user:
+                context["review_form"] = ReviewForm()
+        return context

+If the user views a book which they did not upload to their account, they can leave a review but have to tick a tickbox confirming they have 'read the book'.
+This way, reviews stay for users who have read the book and they are trusted for other users.

+        if self.object.added_by != request.user:
+            has_read = request.POST.get("has_read")
+            if not has_read:
+                messages.error(request, "You must confirm you have read the book before leaving a review.") return redirect(self.object.get_absolute_url())

 ## Dynamic data: Recently uploaded books and most-reviewed books
-The homepage uses Django queries to pull data dynamically, showing the six most recent and six most-reviewed books.
-These are displayed using Bootstrap carousels or card decks for a visually engaging layout.
+The homepage uses Django queries to pull data dynamically, showing the 6 most recent books and 3 most-reviewed books.
+These are displayed using Bootstrap card decks for a visually engaging layout.
+This feature has been used on various other pages, where I would like to display other books for users to see.
+These will change when more books are being uploaded to the database.

-## Customised review feature
-Users can leave reviews only for books they’ve uploaded and marked as "Completed," enforced by Django's form validation and backend logic.
-For other books, they must confirm they've read them by checking a tick box before submitting the review.
-The review submission form is styled with Bootstrap.
-[Insert your review form validation logic here]
+          def homepage(request):
+    recent_books = Book.objects.order_by('-id')[:6]  # Get the 6 most recent books
+    most_reviewed_books = Book.objects.annotate(review_count=Count('reviews')).order_by('-review_count')[:3]  # Get the 3 most reviewed books
+    return render(request, 'books/homepage.html', {
+        'recent_books': recent_books,
+        'most_reviewed_books': most_reviewed_books,
+    })

+## Logged in vs Logged Out Views - LoginRequiredMixin
+The LoginRequiredMixin is used throughout the class base views within books/views.py to restrict access to certain views, like the book list, ensuring only logged-in users can view them, while other views, like the book detail view, are accessible to everyone but display additional content or functionality for logged-in users.

+Logged In Content:

+     class BookListView(LoginRequiredMixin, ListView):
+         model = Book
+         template_name = "books/book_list.html"

+Logged Out Content:

+     class BookDetailView(DetailView):
+         model = Book
+         template_name = "books/book_detail.html"

 # Testing